The Way of the Phoenix

 The Way of the Phoenix is a 1998 role-playing game supplement for Legend of the Five Rings Roleplaying Game published by Alderac Entertainment Group.

 Contents

-The Way of the Phoenix is a supplement in which new spell rules are included for Phoenix Clan characters.
+The Way of the Phoenix is a supplement in which new rules for spells are included for characters who are in the Phoenix Clan.

 Reception

 The Way of the Phoenix was reviewed in the online second version of Pyramid which said "There are Seven Major Clans in the world of Rokugan.
 The Way of the Phoenix is the last major clan to get it's [sic] own individualized book.
 Each of the clans has something that stands out about them.
 For the Phoenix, that is spellcasting, mysticism and magic in general."